-Adding Custom PHP Modules in Plesk
+Adding Custom PHP Module in Plesk

 In Plesk 12.5, we have delivered a number of long-requested features and improvements in regard to PHP management.
 Multiple PHP versions out of the box?
 Check.
 PHP-FPM support?
 Yup.
 Support for PHP accelerators that drastically improve the performance of websites written in PHP?
 We got that.
 These improvements – and many more besides – are detailed in the Plesk 12.5 release notes (available in Linux and Windows flavors), but today I would like to tell you how Plesk 12.5 will give you even greater degree of control over PHP.

-One of the new features we have delivered in Plesk 12.5 is the ability to switch individual PHP modules for every PHP version installed on the server on or off easily and conveniently via the Plesk interface.
+One of the new features we have delivered in Plesk 12.5 is the ability to switch individual PHP module for every PHP version installed on the server on or off easily and conveniently via the Plesk interface.
 Sounds great, but what if the desired module is not on the list?
-Never fear, Plesk 12.5 also gives you the ability to add custom PHP modules to Plesk and make them available to your customers.
+Never fear, Plesk 12.5 also gives you the ability to add custom PHP module to Plesk and make them available to your customers.

 To add a module, you need to first download and install the necessary packages, them build the module, and finally register it in Plesk.
 The steps for the build procedure deviate very little from the standard PHP instructions, found here – just pay attention to the custom paths you will need to use.

-I will illustrate the concept by adding the memcached module for PHP 5.6 that comes pre-installed with Plesk 12.5.
+I will illustrate the concept by adding the memcached php module for PHP 5.6 that comes pre-installed with Plesk 12.5.
 The commands in the example are for CentOS 7, but you can make use of this functionality on different OSes as well.
 You may need to alter the package names slightly, but the underlying principle remains the same.

 We begin by downloading and installing the necessary packages: